-- To adhere to the principles set out in the Statutory Guidance and Codes of Practice issued by the Scheme Advisory Board and the Pensions Regulator and undertake its duties in compliance with the obligations imposed on it as Scheme Manager. - To approve the Fund's operational budget and receive reports on matters of staffing and employment where significant budget implications occur. - To represent the views of members of the Fund in the management and administration of the Fund. - To ensure that equality issues are addressed in the development of policies and the provision of services and are appropriately monitored. - To determine the investment strategy and supporting responsible investment policy and framework of the Fund in consideration of the long-term liabilities and duties to pay pension benefits. - To monitor investment activity and the performance of the Fund's investments. - To take independent and specialist advice on matters to be determined, including advice from Senior Officers of the Fund, adhering to the advice given when taking decisions. - To ensure effective operational and financial risk management and to receive reports on actions identified in the Fund's internal control framework. - Reviewing and adopting the statutory policies of the Fund, in accordance with the Fund's policy framework.
+- To adhere to the principles set out in the Statutory Guidance and Codes of Practice issued by the Scheme Advisory Board and the Pensions Regulator and undertake its duties in compliance with the obligations imposed on it as Scheme Manager. - To approve the Fund's annual budget and receive regular reporting on its management. - To represent the views of members of the Fund in the management and administration of the Fund. - To lead an inclusive governing body culture which seeks to ensure diversity and inclusion across the Fund's policies and working practice. - To approve the investment strategy and supporting responsible investment policy and framework of the Fund noting the Fund's responsibility to ensure sustainable investment returns which meet the pension liabilities now and in the future.

-• On an annual basis to receive and approve the Annual Report and Accounts.
+- To monitor investment activity and the performance of the Fund's investments. - To take independent and specialist advice on matters to be determined, including advice from Senior Officers of the Fund, adhering to the advice given when taking decisions. - To ensure an effective internal controls framework across the Fund's, operational and financial risk management. - Reviewing and adopting the statutory policies of the Fund, in accordance with the Fund's policy framework. - On an annual basis to receive and approve the Annual Report and Accounts.